Sport in Samoa: Cricket

 Cricket is a minor sport in Samoa.
 The Samoan national cricket team became an affiliate member of the International Cricket Council in 2000.
 In 2005, they competed in the East Asia/Pacific Cup, finishing in last place, thus missing out on qualification for the 2011 Cricket World Cup.
+Samoa qualified for 2025 women U19 World Cup.

-Mixed Martial Arts (MMA)
+Mixed martial arts (MMA)

 Mixed martial arts is a growing sport among ethnic Samoans all over the world.
 Mixed martial artists of Samoan descent who have fought in the Ultimate Fighting Championships (UFC) are Mark Hunt, Max Holloway, Kendall Grove, Andre Fili, Robert Whittaker, Tyson Pedro, Tai Tuivasa, Maki Pitolo, Justin Tafa, Carlos Ulberg, Falaniko Vitale and Kailin Curran.
 Both Whittaker and Grove are previous tournament winners of The Ultimate Fighter in the middleweight and welterweight divisions respectively.
 On 10 December 2016, Max Holloway became the first fighter of Samoan descent to win a UFC world title, taking the interim strap, defeating fellow American Anthony Pettis by third round TKO at UFC 206.
 On 8 July 2017, he was followed by Robert Whittaker who became the UFC interim world middleweight champion, defeating Cuban Yoel Romero by points decision at UFC 213.
 The interim championship status of Whittaker would eventually be elevated to undisputed when incumbent champion Georges St-Pierre retired in late 2017.
 On 4 June 2017 at UFC 212, interim champion Max Holloway would go on to stop reigning champion Brazilian Jose Aldo in the third round of their unification bout to determine the undisputed UFC world featherweight championship.
 At the 2017 World MMA Awards, Holloway was named the Charles 'Mask' Lewis Fighter of the year with Whittaker named International Fighter of the year.
 In another MMA organization, on September 24, 2016, Siala-Mou Siliga won the Road FC Openweight Tournament at Road FC 33.